-Ilya Ilyich Mechnikov was born on May 15, 1845*, in a village near Kharkoff in Russia.
+Ilya Ilyich Mechnikov was born on May 15, 1845*, in a village near Kharkov in Russia (now Kharkiv, Ukraine).
 He was the son of an officer of the Imperial Guard, who was a landowner in the Ukraine steppes.
 His mother, née Nevakhowitch, was of Jewish origin.

 Mechnikov went to school at Kharkoff and was, even when he was a little boy, passionately interested in natural history, on which he used to give lectures to his small brothers and to other children.
 He was at that time especially interested in botany and geology.
 When he left school he went to the University of Kharkoff to study natural sciences, and worked there so hard that he was able to complete the four year course in two years.
 Graduating at Kharkoff, he went, first to study marine fauna at Heligoland, and then to the University of Giessen, where he worked under Leuckart.
 Subsequently he went to the University of Göttingen and the Munich Academy, where he worked in von Siebold’s laboratory.
 While he was at Giessen, he discovered, in 1865, intracellular digestion in one of the flatworms, an observation which was to influence his later discoveries.
 At Naples he prepared a thesis for his Doctorate on the embryonic development of the cuttle-fish Sepiola and the Crustacean Nelalia.

 In 1867 he returned to Russia, having been appointed docent at the new University of Odessa and from there he went to take up a similar appointment at the University of St. Petersburg.
 But in 1870 he was appointed Titular Professor of Zoology and Comparative Anatomy at the University of Odessa.